An Amish-style recipe for Sugar Cream Pie, with simple ingredients like sugar and cream, baked into a creamy, caramelized, luxurious dessert.

-I love this pie because it’s perfectly imperfect.
+What I love about this recipe is that it's perfectly imperfect.
 When it’s just about done, a couple big ol’ bubbles form on the top then pop and deflate.
+It's pretty cool, actually.

-And then this wonky, almost whimsical, beautiful caramel-colored imperfection is left on top.
+And then these wonky, beautiful caramel-colored imperfections are left on top.
 It reminds me of a mommy’s tummy.
 It’s not smooth and perfect like it might once have been but it’s still beautiful if you look at it right.

 See...

 As the name implies, this pie is almost literally just sugar and cream.
-It’s a little like a custard except that there’s no egginess going on and you really taste the cream because the sugar highlights the natural sweetness of it.
+As the sugar and cream cook together, you really taste the cream because the sugar highlights the natural sweetness of it.

-I grew up hearing Nanny and sometimes Daddy call cow’s milk “sweet milk” and that’s what came to mind when I first tasted this.
+I grew up hearing Nanny and sometimes Daddy call cow’s milk “sweet milk” and that’s what comes to mind when I first taste this.
 Sweet milk.

-I tried to explain it to Husband by saying it’s like caramel that tastes like cream.
+I tried to explain the taste to Husband the first time he had sugar cream pie by saying it’s like caramel that tastes like cream.
 He had a huh? look on his face until he tasted it and then his look said exactly!

 - 1 cup sugar